 Good Technical Website Design

-One of your HVAC marketing strategies begins with creating a list of words and phrases your company uses.
-Using phrases your customers are likely to type in when searching is critical, and you want to vary the number of keywords with high ranking scores.
+One of your HVAC marketing strategies begins with creating a list of your company’s words and phrases.
+Using phrases your customers are likely to type in when searching is critical, and you want to vary the number of keywords with high-ranking scores.
 HVAC is a keyword every HVAC company has on their website.
 “HVAC services my town, state” will reduce your competition in search.

-Developing content including industry terms is the best way to ensure your business connects to the right people, but it’s essential your content is well written.
+Developing content, including industry terms, is the best way to ensure your business connects to the right people, but your content must be well-written.
 Search AI reads content within context.
 Keywords without context on a webpage can be flagged as spam by search bots and won’t rank high in search.

 Your website needs to work well for both desktop and mobile searches.
 Mobile search statistics vary by industry, and there is a steady rise in overall mobile searches each year.
-According to marketing statistics from Hubspot, 65 percent of smartphone users agree that when conducting a search on their smartphones, they look for the most relevant information regardless of the company providing the information.
+According to marketing statistics from Hubspot, 65 percent of smartphone users agree that when searching for their smartphones, they look for the most relevant information regardless of the company providing it.

-Pull up your website on your phone and make sure you can access all of the pages.
+Pull up your website on your phone and ensure you can access all the pages.
 A mobile searcher should be able to contact you by touching the phone number on your website.
-Optimizing your site’s accessibility will also benefit your customers with disabilities or just mildly compromised vision and hearing.
+Optimizing your site’s accessibility will also benefit customers with disabilities or mildly compromised vision and hearing.

-Pay Per Click (PPC) ads are tools to incorporate for promotional specials or to announce the addition of services or a service area expansion.
+Pay Per Click (PPC) ads are tools to get local customers to incorporate promotional specials or to announce the addition of services or a service area expansion.
 Creating a targeted ad will reach your local area and increase the chances those who click on your ad will take advantage of your promotion.

-Another way to use PPC is to create a content offer and build a landing page to your website wherein you offer free content in exchange for their email address.
-To build up your list quicker you can create a content promotional ad.
-While you will pay for those ad clicks, with targeting, you are likely to gather email addresses from stronger customer leads.
+Another way to use PPC is to create a content offer and build a landing page for your website wherein you offer free content in exchange for their email address.
+You can create a content promotional ad to build up your list more quickly.
+While you will pay for those ad clicks, with targeting, you are likely to gather email addresses from more robust customer leads.

 Facebook also offers landing page PPC ad opportunities.
 Using this marketing tool requires additional strategy.
-Create an eye-catching image and incorporate clear wording, so people will stop scrolling and consider your offer.
+Create an eye-catching image and incorporate precise wording, so people will stop scrolling and consider your offer.

 You can build a campaign or offer for a group in a specific stage of the buyer’s journey and use retargeting to advertise directly to customers at each stage with a different ad.

-Google offers a free opportunity for businesses to advertise for free by establishing a Google My Business Listing.
-This is one of the easiest HVAC marketing strategies for a stronger local SEO presence.
-Your My Business page has space for you to add pictures, service hours, special offers and promotions and customer reviews.
+Google offers a free opportunity for HVAC businesses to advertise for free by establishing a Google Business Profile.
+Formerly known as Google My Business, this listing is often the first point of contact with prospective customers.
+This is one of the most accessible HVAC marketing strategies for a stronger local SEO presence.
+Your optimized GBP has space to add a business description, post updates, pictures, service hours, special offers, and promotions, and earn customer reviews.

 Local SEO importance increases as more people utilize the “near me” search feature.
-Your Google My Business Listing will rank businesses pages first with the search near me feature.
+Your Google Business Profile will rank businesses pages first with the search near me feature.
 Connecting with local review websites will also help customers in your service area find your company quicker.